Same Words, Different Judgments: How Preferences Vary Across Modalities

 \subsection{The PRISM Dataset}

-PRISM~\cite{kirk2024prism} is a preference dataset mapping the sociodemographics and stated preferences of 1,500 diverse participants from 75 countries to their contextual preferences in 8,011 live conversations with 21 LLMs.
-Participants rate each model response on a 1--100 visual analog scale (VAS) without visible numeric values to avoid anchoring.
-Conversations span three conditions---unguided, values-guided, and controversy-guided---to diversify prompts along the objective--subjective spectrum.
-Crucially, the person who initiates and steers each conversation is also the one who rates the responses, coupling the evaluative context with the interactive context.
-We use PRISM's unguided conversations as our source material, adopting its VAS rating methodology and leveraging its original interactive ratings as a baseline for comparison with our external annotations.
+PRISM~\cite{kirk2024prism} is a preference dataset of 8,011 live conversations between 1,500 diverse participants and 21 LLMs.
+Participants rate each response on a 1--100 visual analog scale (VAS) with hidden numeric values to avoid anchoring.
+Crucially, the person who initiates each conversation is also the one who rates the responses, coupling the evaluative and interactive contexts.
+We use PRISM's unguided conversations as our source material, adopting its VAS methodology and leveraging its original interactive ratings as our baseline.